-Mat: Well, we can say that motion is change in position or change in con-figuration: When you lift your coffee cup from the table to your mouth, the cup changes position.
+Mat: Well, we can say that motion is change in position or change in configuration: When you lift your coffee cup from the table to your mouth, the cup changes position.
 You can only take a sip of coffee with the cup at your lips.
 But yet you say: At each instant the cup stands still, so how on Earth can it move from the table to my lips?
 That is a tricky question, but it can be answered.
 To do so we have to go to quantum mechanics of course, since ultimately the question is how on Earth the atoms of the cup with coffee can move in space from the table to your lips?
-Since quantum mechanics of a wave are.
+Since quantum mechanics concerns wave functions, we have to understand what the characteristics of a wave are.